mmoehabb/goweb-template/README.md

 ### root files

 #### main.go
 As you probably know `main.go` is the starting point of your go application.
-In this template, the server is started and its endpoints declared explicitly in `main.go`, however it shall have direct access only to [hanlders](#handlers) which it uses in defining the endpoints (attaching fiber handlers).
+In this template, it merely initializes a fiber app, adds some middlewares, and defines a couple of endpoints.

 #### cmd
 Just an extra tool used as a shorthand for commands, as shown [below](#cmd-only-linux).
-You can safely delete it.
+You can just delete it, if you don't like it!

 ### handlers
 This package (directory) includes all fiber callback functions, used in `main.go`, aggregated or grouped into different packages (directories).
 And for each sub-package there should exist two files: `types.go` and `validators.go`; the first defines related types to the group (i.e. User, Credentials...etc), whereas the latter defines different validate functions to be used in handlers while getting users inputs (requests payloads).